frazer-lab/iPSCORE_Multi-QTL_Resource/README.md

 Contains code for all analyses conducted in the study
 1. Characterization of ATAC-seq
 2. Characterization of ChIP-seq
 3. LD Score Regression
+4. Fetal-unique QTLs
-4. QTL fine-mapping
+5. QTL fine-mapping
-5. QTL-QTL colocalization
+6. QTL-QTL colocalization
-6. QTL networks
+7. QTL networks
-7. GWAS-QTL colocalization
+8. GWAS-QTL colocalization
-8. GWAS-QTL processing
+9. GWAS-QTL processing
-9. GWAS independent loci
+10. GWAS independent loci

 ## QTL pipeline and analysis
 Contains scripts for: